RheingoldRiver/mwcleric/README.md

 pip install mwcleric
 ```

-However, for the most up-to-date version including minor changes for Leaguepedia-specific needs you may want to pull directly from the repo if I haven't updated on PyPI:
+However, for the most up-to-date version including minor changes you may want to pull directly from the repo if I haven't updated PyPI:
 ```
 pip install -U git+git://github.com/RheingoldRiver/mwcleric
 ```